Anivia Build Guide by Henry4Athene

 I hope you didn't just look at the item sequence at the beginning and mindlessly follow it because any good player will change his build to match the enemy team.

-Standard starting set for anivia, you can rush straight to with this and gain early lane sustain and dominance.
+Standard starting set for anivia, you can rush straight to catalyst the protector with this and gain early lane sustain and dominance.

 This could be a viable option in a 1v1 matchup.
 I don't recommend it in actual games because the early AP is useless due to your inability to harass effectively early game, the health bonus isn't as good as the health potions that the other builds provide.
 The mana regen is also not favorable since you shouldn't be spamming spells early game and you should have blue buff almost all the time later in the game.